marijnh/Eloquent-JavaScript/06_object.md

 {{index [property, naming]}}

 It is possible to include symbol properties in object expressions and classes by using ((square bracket))s around the property name.
-That causes the expression between the brackets to be evaluated to produce the property name, analoguous to the square bracket property access notation.
+That causes the expression between the brackets to be evaluated to produce the property name, analogous to the square bracket property access notation.

 ```
 let myTrip = {